BermudAir

 BermudAir is the flag carrier of Bermuda, operating from L.F.
 Wade International Airport in St. George's, Bermuda.
 On 1 September 2023, the airline began operating flights between its base in Bermuda and the United States.
-BermudAir gained its Air operator's certificate from the Bermuda Civil Aviation Authority on 26 July 2023, and US DOT approval on 7 August 2023.
+BermudAir gained its air operator's certificate from the Bermuda Civil Aviation Authority on 26 July 2023, and US DOT approval on 7 August 2023.
 BermudAir is the first locally established Bermudian airline.

+In December 2025, BermudAir launched seasonal flights from Anguilla's Clayton J. Lloyd International Airport to Baltimore, Boston, and Newark under the new AnguillAir brand.

 Destinations

 BermudAir currently operates flights to east coast cities in the United States as well as to eastern Canada.
 The airline's destinations including Bermuda include: